 Choose bright colours for CTAs

 One of the most powerful conversion boosting features a website can have is the call to action (CTA).
 CTAs are effective because they compel people to take action, such as placing an order, joining a mailing list, or making a call.
+For example, CTAs are extremely important in restaurant website design if your goal is to boost online order profits.
 CTAs also help potential customers navigate your website by highlighting where they need to go next.

 Start using colour to boost conversion rates today